xyproto/cdrom/README.md

 # cd

-Go package that provides the constants from linux/cdrom.h
+Go package that provides:

+* The constants from linux/cdrom.h
+* A function for ejecting the CD tray

+General info:

+* Version: 1.0.0
+* License: GPL2
+* Author: Alexander F. Rødseth